English

 Year 2

 In Year 2 children continue with the speed sound sessions to recap the Set 2 and Set 3 phonemes as well as being taught the National Curriculum Year 2 spelling rules.
-Year 2 children also begin to focus on reading comprehension skills through reading tasks.
+Year 2 children also begin to focus on reading comprehension skills through our fluency lessons.
 These lessons focus on whole class reading of fiction, non-fiction or poetry texts and children discuss vocabulary and content and then answer a range of styles of questions making some inferences.

 The teaching of reading in Key Stage 2

-• Each term, texts will be carefully selected to cover the following: classic children’s text, non-fiction, longer modern narrative extract, shorter modern narrative extract (from the class book), poetry and a picture book.
+Each term, texts will be carefully selected to cover the following: classic children’s text, non-fiction, modern narrative extract, modern narrative extract from the class book, poetry and/or a picture book/song.

 The Teaching of Writing at St Michael's School